RAMAN0330/BMI-From-Face-Images/README.md

    - Go to the recenly generate log file and follow the localhost link in that log file.
    **NOTE:** First prediction takes times.
 Beacuase it takes time gender_predictior module to get downloaded which is roughly 537MB in size.

-2) Using Docker Image.

-   **Follow the below steps to use docker container**

-   - Type **docker pull amanvishwakarma1729/bmi_prediction_from_facial_images:latest**
-   - Type **docekr run -p 5000:5000 amanvishwakarma1729/bmi_prediction_using_facial_images:latest**
-   **NOTE:**
-   - Till now this only works with upload image option.. will update it to work with capture Image method.
-   - First prediction takes times.
-Beacuase it takes time gender_predictior module to get downloaded which is roughly 537MB in size.

-## Database
 --------------
 The final BMI dataset is uploaded on **MongoDB**